By Polly Sparling and Sabrina Sucato

 Ulster Park, 845.331.8642

 “I do it all myself,” says Maryl Vogel, owner of this small winery best known for its dry red blends.
 About 25 varieties of wine are currently on its list, which features New York State grapes front and center.
 “My reds come from Long Island; the Chardonnay and whites are from the Finger Lakes,” she says.

 Sip this: Black Bear, Vogel’s bestselling Cabernet/Merlot blend

-Don’t miss: Sipping sangria (a weekend favorite) and munching finger foods on the winery’s scenic deck.
+Don’t miss: Munching finger foods on the winery’s scenic deck.
 “It’s really become a popular place to come and hang out,” says Vogel.

 Under the helm of new owners Dan and Jacqui Ferrari Heavens, Glorie Farms and Glorie Farm Winery are a continuation of the legacy the Glorie family built in the Hudson Valley.
 For red lovers, Candy Ass Red is a sweet, sassy sipper.
 Fruity and seasonal wines are signatures here, with everything from peach and black currant to a pumpkin spice-infused white on the menu.

 Sip this: Riesling, an estate wine that’s light as straw and nuanced with hints of apricot, pineapple, and Meyer lemon